NazimCimen/flutter_kartex_web_app/README.md

 - **Contact Form**: Visitors can use the contact form to get in touch with the company, built with **EmailJS** for direct email communication.
 - **Google Maps Integration**: The company's location is embedded in the website using Google Maps, making it easy to find.
 - **Responsive Design**: The website is designed to be fully responsive, ensuring a seamless user experience across all devices (mobile, tablet, desktop).
+- **SEO Optimization**: The website is optimized for search engines to improve visibility and attract more visitors.

 ## Technologies Used